Resolving Cross Database Dependencies in SQL Change Automation using Local Databases or Clones

 Option 1: Create local database copies by restoring backups

 One option to create the local database copies is to use a development server where you already have copies of all databases involved in the dependency chain, or to restore a backup of a production or development database.
 The restore may be performed either once or on a regular basis.
 SQL Server doesn’t check dependencies during restores, so you can restore databases involved in the dependency change in any order.
 This approach may take up time and disk space, depending on the size of the databases you wish to use for development and testing purposes.
 You may also need to sanitize the data before distributing the ‘clean’ backups, in order to comply with regulations like GDPR or HIPAA.
-Any masking strategy will require appropriate assessments, and proper documentation in a defensible compliance report.

 If we now need to build a new version of database